 - Primarily for ABS, Airbag, Engine, and Transmission diagnostics.
 Support for other systems is not always available.

 The Launch Creader supports multiple automobile brands as well.
 It describes the fault problem right on the LCD.
 Write down the error code and do some research related to that particular fault code.
 An inexpensive diagnostic tool that can save you money and headaches if you are trying to reset the service engine or clear the airbag light.

 3. Autel Maxisys Line

 If money is not a concern or an independent auto repair shop, the best scanner you can get for Subaru vehicles is the Autel Maxisys scanner.
 The Maxisys offers very similar functionality to the scanner used by Subaru dealerships.
 It can read and clear fault codes from all the systems.

-Also, it offers bi-directional communication, which is a must-have feature for Subaru mechanics.
+Also, it offers bi-directional communication, a must-have feature for Subaru mechanics.
 It can also reset several sensors, including the steering angle sensor, TPMS, EPB, ABS, SAS, DPF, and more.

 The Maxisys scanners work on Subaru and the most popular car brands.
-With this scanner, you can perform an Active Test, which provides specific subsystem and component tests.
-This selection may appear as Actuators, Actuator Test, or Function Tests, etc., and the test options vary depending on the manufacturer and model.
+This scanner can perform an Active Test, which provides specific subsystem and component tests.
+This selection may appear as Actuators, Actuator tests, or Function Tests, etc., and the test options vary depending on the manufacturer and model.

 4. iCarsoft Diagnostic Subaru Scanner

-The CR Plus is easy to use even if you have never used an OBD II scanner before.
+The CR Plus is easy to use even if you have never used an OBD II scanner.
 With iCarsoft, you will also be able to do a few other things such as reset the oil light, reset the brake pad wear warning light and reset the steering angle sensor.

 The CR Plus will work on most makes and models in which you have different cars in your garage.
 The i903 will work on Subaru, Nissan, and Infiniti vehicles.
 We think that i903 offers great value for its cost.